ncl7/MiniProject1/LinuxCommands/LinuxCommandsIntro.md

 **Print working directory (*pwd*)** - Use it to output your current working directory path.
 It alerts where you are currently working within the file hierarchy.It is beneficial because sometimes a user can forget where he/she is working.

-> Type pwd on the command line
+> Type pwd on the command line to print your current working directory

 ![pwd](/images/images/LinuxCommands/pwd.png)